-For IPv6 you do not create a separate subnet, instead the interface level has an ra-client setting, which defaults to true.
-This allows an IPv6 address to be set up on the Interface if a suitable router accouncement is seen.
+For automatic IPv6 addressing (client), unlike for IPv4, you do not create a separate subnet, instead the interface level has an ra-client setting, which defaults to true.
+This allows an IPv6 address to be set up on the Interface if a suitable router announcement is seen.
 The router announcement can also set up a gateway and DNS servers automatically.